qgis/QGIS-Documentation/source/docs/user_manual/grass_integration/grass_integration.rst

    output=landcover_grass``.
 #.
 When it says **Successfully finished**, click **[View output]**.
-   The :file:`landcover_grass` raster layer is now imported into GRASS and will be visualized in the |qg| canvas.
+   The :file:`landcover_grass` raster layer is now imported into GRASS and will be visualized in the QGIS canvas.
 #.
 To import the vector GML file :file:`lakes.gml`, click the module
    :file:`v.in.ogr` in the :guilabel:`Modules Tree` tab.
 This GRASS module allows you to import OGR-supported vector files into a GRASS :file:`LOCATION`.
 The module dialog for :file:`v.in.ogr` appears.
 #.
-Browse to the folder :file:`gml` in the |qg| 'Alaska' dataset and select the
+Browse to the folder :file:`gml` in the QGIS 'Alaska' dataset and select the
    file :file:`lakes.gml` as OGR file.
 #.
 As vector output name, define :file:`lakes_grass` and click **[Run]**.
 You
    don't have to care about the other options in this example.
 In the